 Badge Support| Cyclist and Mountain Biking Activity Badge

-Scouts from all sections will enjoy gaining confidence on their bike and achieving their cycling badge.
+Beavers, Cubs, Scouts and Explorers will enjoy gaining confidence on their bike and achieving their cycling badge

 The Cyclist Activity Badges for Beavers, Cubs and Scouts and the Mountain Biking Activity Badge for Explorers are designed to promote healthy living and to teach young people bicycle maintenance.
 There are several types of cycling that Scouts can get involved in depending on their section.
 The most popular options are road cycling and mountain biking.
 Cycling in Terrain Zero is pretty easy to arrange and doesn’t require a permit, but for a more adventurous activity, you will need to have a permit.
 Information on our terrains and how to run the activity in each environment can be found on our A-Z of activities.

 Getting hold of suitable bikes can be a challenge for some Groups, but planning ahead and asking family and friends if you can borrow bikes, can help to minimise this.
 When planning cycling activities, if there are not enough bikes to go around why not consider sharing the bikes within Lodges, Packs and Troops?
-Some campsites and activity centres such as Ferny Crofts Scout Activity Centre and Scouts Scotland National Activity Centres offer cycling activities with bikes you can borrow.
+Some campsites and Scout Adventure Centres offer cycling activities with bikes you can borrow.

 To help your Scouts achieve their cyclist and mountain bike badges, here are a few activity ideas to get them started.
 For Cubs, Scouts and Explorers this mountain bike time trial activity will help them understand how different terrains affect their cycling speed.